7RU7H/CTFs/TryHackMe/Red-Team-Capstone-Challenge/Red-Team-Capstone-Challenge-Helped-Through.md

 The horror...
 ![](powerlevelisover9000.png)

-## EDIT FROM HERE

-In the face BadOpsec of this I want to also make:
-- Silver Tickets
-- Golden Tickets
-- Golden Certs if time.

-In interim research and resets, rebuilds and redeployment I documented...
+In the interim research and resets, rebuilds and redeployment I documented...

 #### Manual CS Abuse